-SITE VISIT REVIEW INDICATORS Examples of what to look for EVIDENCE COMMENTS YES/NO QUESTIONS A. Student ✓ Enrollment (tools, records, contracts, etc.) Copy of flyer or advertisement Exhibit 6 Open House Yes Enrollment, procedures were publicly Copy of fixer of advertisement Exhibit 0 Open House 108 Attendance, and announced. registration/application Exhibit 7 Discipline Can you tell me how you publicized your enrollment Copy of school newsletter Invoice of payment to newspaper No school newsletter School did not advertise in a newspaper Has the enrollment procedures? ✓ Cutoff date for - 1 NT. process been enrollment was Copy of invoice Copy of school newsletter The school only used a sign hung outside of the school No conducted in a manner that is fair announced in advance.
-Application nung outside of the senoor and consistent with What was the period for the law, the Charter open enrollment (start date, Agreement, and the end date)?
-27/1 school's announced procedures? ✓ Lottery, if needed, was conducted fairly.
-Copy of lottery process No lottery was held N/A How many students applied for admission?
-Did you conduct a lottery for open slots?
-What was your lottery process?
-What were your lottery results? ✓ Waiting list is accurately maintained.
-Copy of waiting list Exhibit 8 Yes Students are enrolled in Check waiting list to see whether order from list. students have been accepted D since, and in the order of the Do you have a waiting list for students? wait list
+SITE VISIT REVIEW INDICATORS Examples of what to look for EVIDENCE COMMENTS YES/NO

+QUESTIONS (tools, records, contracts, etc.)

+A. Student ✓ Enrollment Copy of flyer or advertisement Exhibit 6 Open House Yes

+Enrollment, procedures were publicly Copy of student

+Attendance, and announced. registration/application Exhibit 7

+Discipline Can you tell me how you Copy of school newsletter No school newsletter

+publicized your enrollment Invoice of payment to School did not advertise in a

+Has the enrollment procedures? newspaper newspaper

+process been ✓ Cutoff date for Copy of invoice The school only used a sign No

+conducted in a enrollment was Copy of school newsletter hung outside of the school

+manner that is fair announced in advance.
+Application C C

+and consistent with

+the law, the Charter What was the period for

+, open enrollment (start date, end date)?

+Agreement, and the ✓ Lottery, if needed, was Copy of lottery process No lottery was held N/A

+school's announced conducted fairly. copy of lottery process No lottery was need $1N/\Lambda$

+procedures? conducted fairly.

+How many students

+applied for admission?

+Did you conduct a lottery

+for open slots?

+What was your lottery

+process?

+What were your lottery

+results?

+✓ Waiting list is Copy of waiting list Exhibit 8 Yes

+accurately maintained.

+Students are enrolled in Check waiting list to see whether

+order from list. students have been accepted

+since, and in the order of the

+Do you have a waiting list wait list

+for students?

-SITE VISIT REVIEW INDICATORS Examples of what to look for (tools records contracts etc.) EVIDENCE COMMENTS YES/NO B. Are student daily attendance and changes in student enrollment being carefully documented? ✓ Daily attendance reports are on file. (tools, records, contracts, etc.) Examine attendance system in file cabinet or computer Ask to see printed attendance records from 5 random days since the beginning of the year What attendance system is used?
-Does the attendance system show which students are absent and which are present (i.e. is it exception-based or does it Recorded on the computer and hand written copies SASI Yes ✓ Student roster is regularly updated-reflects withdrawals, transfers, new registrations, etc. require an affirmative "present")?
+SITE VISIT REVIEW QUESTIONS INDICATORS Examples of what to look for (tools, records, contracts, etc.) EVIDENCE COMMENTS YES/NO B. Are student daily attendance and changes in student enrollment being carefully documented? ✓ Daily attendance reports are on file.
+Examine attendance system in file cabinet or computer Ask to see printed attendance records from 5 random days since the beginning of the year What attendance system is used?
+Does the attendance system show which students are absent and which are present (i.e. is it exception-based or does it require an affirmative Recorded on the computer and hand written copies SASI Yes ✓ Student roster is regularly updated- reflects withdrawals, transfers, new registrations, etc. "present")?
 Current copy of student roster Get the name and title of the staff person responsible for updating your student roster How are you recording students who leave your school? (e.g., those who transfer, those who dropout, expelled, etc. - see the records of any for this year, or last year if necessary Exhibit 9 Ms .Cla;yton/Attendance coordinator The counselor generates a list (no drop outs or expulsions) Yes C. Are student suspension and expulsion policies being fairly administered?
 Have due process procedures been followed? ✓ Suspension and expulsion policies were disseminated to students, parents, & staff.
 Copy of the parent handbook Do you have parents sign to acknowledge that they've received a parent handbook?
 Parental sign-off sheets Check handbook for the school disciplinary policy Exhibit 10 Exhibit 10/Page 25 The school uses an agenda book as its handbook Yes